 - Investigating a particular element of solid organ transplant pharmacotherapy as a research project

 The PGY-2 Pharmacy Residency in Solid Organ Transplant is accredited by the American Society of Health-System Pharmacists (ASHP) since 2017.
-The PGY-1 Pharmacy Residency at Mayo Clinic in Florida is an ASHP-accredited program.

 See accreditation information for Mayo Clinic College of Medicine and Science.

 Mayo Clinic's campus in Jacksonville, Florida, is a comprehensive medical facility providing advanced programs in education and research that support the highest quality patient care.
 Campus activity is conducted in the Mayo Clinic Hospital and the interconnected Davis, Mayo and Cannaday buildings.